 Hot water bottles are great for keeping you warm and cosy so we understand why they’re so popular.
 They have been used since the 1800s and have been the go-to therapy ever since!
-However, despite some research advocating hot water bottles, it's important to note the physiological responses heat causes in the body.
+However, despite some research advocating hot water bottles, it's important to note the physiological responses that heat causes in the body.
 After all, it's no hidden secret that period pain was traditionally glossed over as part of other 'women problems,' not taken seriously, and certainly under researched.

 Thermotherapy or heat therapy uses heat to target muscular inflammation and pain.
 You can also use cold temperatures to treat inflammation.
 Heat pads, hot water bottles and hot moist cloths are the most common ways of applying heat to inflammation.